 Shortly after being released on July 6, Pokemon Go became the most downloaded mobile game of all time.
 Players download the game onto their smartphones and then use a GPS tracking system to locate imaginary characters in the real world.

 There have been some stories about individuals considering the possibility of filing personal injury lawsuits after being involved in accidents with pedestrians and drivers who were distracted while playing Pokemon Go.
 What makes this situation unique, however, is that the plaintiff is targeting the people who have created and marketed the Pokemon Go game.

 Marder filed the civil lawsuit in a U.S. District Court in California, where the company that developed Pokemon Go has offices.
 Marder alleges that “strangers began lingering outside of his home with their phones in hand” as they played Pokemon Go on their cell phones.
 According to Marder, at least five people even went so far as to knock on his front door and request permission to enter his backyard so that they could locate and “capture” Pokemon Go characters that were present on his property.
 That’s the crux of Marder’s lawsuit: he alleges that the game’s developers never got his permission before placing the Pokemon characters on his West Orange NJ property.
 This has created a nuisance, argues Marder, which prevents him from enjoying his property.

 For more information about this case, read the NJ.com article, “N.J.
 Man Sues Pokemon Go Developers to Get Gamers off His Lawn.”

 If you or a loved one has been injured as a result of someone else’s negligence, you need to talk to a qualified personal injury attorney.
-The experienced personal injury lawyers at Brenner Spiller & Archer, LLP can help you get the financial compensation you deserve.
+The experienced personal injury lawyers at Brenner Spiller & Archer can help you get the financial compensation you deserve.
 Contact us today to schedule a free consultation about your case.